BS in Computer Science

 CMP_SC 4410 or 44503CMP SC Elective 4000-level 3

-CMP SC 2000 Level or Higher/IT 3000 Level or Higher OR **INTERNSHIP **3CMP SC elective 4000-level 3
+CMP_SC 2000 Level or Higher/IT 3000 Level or Higher or Internship **3CMP SC elective 4000-level 3

 General Elective (Soc/Beh)3General Education (if needed)2-4